 That's what we're doing below, with a ranking of each and every Baseball Writers' Association of America (BBWAA) Rookie of the Year Winner dating back to the first national honor, given to Jackie Robinson, way back in 1947.

 First, a quick look into our process: We compiled each winner's average Wins Above Replacement (WAR) totals from three main sources (Baseball-Reference, Fangraphs and Baseball Prospectus) to begin with a loose "ranking."
 From there, players were sorted subjectively based on their statistics, contributions to their team and their historical impact on the game as a whole.
-And the key word here is _subjective_; no one is likely to agree on a ranking of 144 names, but we did our best here to create an accurate picture of the cream of the crop through history.
+And the key word here is subjective as no one is likely to agree on a ranking of 150 names, but we did our best here to create an accurate picture of the cream of the crop through history.
+(For 2020, the effects of a 60-game schedule due to the coronavirus pandemic were taken into consideration for those winners' rankings).

 (Note: Runners-up are listed in all years except in occasional instances where the winner was unanimous and no second-place finisher was named.)